UCREL/pymusas/CONTRIBUTING.md

 ```

 If the error message is not clear, feel free to comment on this in your pull request.

+The last part of any pull request is to update the [CHANGELOG](./CHANGELOG.md) with notes of your contribution in the "Unreleased" section at the top of the markdown file.

 ### Changing / Updating Python requirements